godfreycomputing/graphql_query_builder/README.md

-Converts a set of nested maps to to a graphql query json string to be used with http and the application/graphql header.
+Converts a set of nested maps to to a graphql query json string to be used with http and the application/graphql content header.

 For the results leave the values null.